suguslove10/aws-finops-dashboard/README.md

 ## Made by Ravi Kiran

 Feel free to fork, contribute, or use it as a base for your own FinOps tooling.

+---

+## Acknowledgments

+Special thanks to [cschnidr](https://github.com/cschnidr) for their valuable contributions to significantly improve this project!